- What is an ORCID iD?

 In addition to metadata about publications, the ORCID database also contains information about affiliations, such as employment (Employment section).
 The ORCID record includes the name and location of the organisation, the date the affiliation began, and the person who added the information to your record.

-ORCID uses organisation identifiers such as the commercial Ringgold ID and ROR to select organisations.
+ORCID uses organisation identifier such as ROR to select organisations.
 Each organisation is associated with one or more identifiers; the ORCID system automatically returns the most common version of the organisation name associated with the most common identifier in the system.
 For more information on entering employment, click here.

 C3.
 Why do you want access to your researchers’ ORCID records?